 Monterrey’s attractive position near the Sierra Madre Oriental mountain range has given it the nickname ‘The City of the Mountains’, and waterfalls are common in the forested mountain terrain surrounding the city.
 Alongside a proud industrial heritage and world-class museums, the city offers great contemporary architecture, diverse cuisine, and the trademark Norteño music scene.

-Monterrey offers a high standard of living at relatively low cost, and tuition fees far lower than in the neighbouring US, giving it a score in the top 25 for affordability.
-The city also scores highly in the QS Best Student Cities 2023 ranking for employer activity, reflecting the strong reputation of its graduates and universities.
+Monterrey offers a high standard of living at relatively low cost, and tuition fees far lower than in the neighbouring US, giving it a good score for affordability.
+The city also scores highly in the QS Best Student Cities ranking for employer activity, reflecting the strong reputation of its graduates and universities.

-The high value placed on education here is reflected in the fact that two of Monterrey’s universities are featured in the QS World University Rankings® 2023.
+The high value placed on education here is reflected in the fact that two of Monterrey’s universities are featured in the QS World University Rankings.

 Testimonials